(Cambridge Certificate in Teaching English to Speakers of Other Languages)

 Course participants are not normally eligible for student loans but any inquiries should be directed to the appropriate authority.

-Early enrollment special: $100 discount for applicants who book and pay the $300 deposit 7 weeks prior to the course start date
+Early bird special: $100 discount for applicants who book and pay the $500 deposit 7 weeks prior to the course start date

 At the heart of the course is six hours of teaching practice.
 Input sessions on language awareness and methodology relate directly to this, as do the classroom observations and written assignments.

 Language awareness - grammar, vocabulary, phonology and how language is used to express different meanings.

-- Methodology - how you teach i.e. classroom management plus procedures and techniques for language teaching.
+Methodology - procedures and techniques for language teaching.

-- Teaching practice - six hours of supervised teaching, supported with guided lesson planning and personalized feedback on lessons.
+Teaching practice - six hours of supervised teaching at two different levels, supported with guided lesson planning and personalized feedback on lessons.

-- Classroom observations - six hours of classroom observations in which you will watch experienced teachers and teacher trainers in action.
+Classroom observations - six hours of experienced teachers in action.

-- Written assignments - four assignments on topics involving language teaching and learning.
+Written assignments - four assignments (750 -1000 words each) on language teaching and learning.

 Sample Timetable (Week 1)